A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Real data applications

 Note that in very high-dimensional settings such as for the PCR data (with \(p=22{,}575\)), the classical \(\text{MC}^3\) algorithm \citep{madigan1995} does not yield stable estimates due to slow mixing (cf.\ \citealp{griffin2018}), while the BAS algorithm \citep{clyde2017} using sampling without replacement is computationally intractable.
-Further results in \cite{griffin2018} show that several competing adaptive algorithms --- including sequential Monte Carlo algorithms of \cite{schafer2013} and tempered Gibbs sampling algorithms of \cite{zanella2019} --- do not provide reliable estimates of posterior inclusion probabilities for the PCR data; only the adaptively scaled individual adaptation algorithm of \cite{griffin2018} with proposals of the form (\ref{eq:propalt}) yields stable results for the PCR data similarly to MAdaSub with a slightly different prior set-up (see Figures~10 and~11 of the supplement of \citealp{griffin2018}).
+Further results in \cite{griffin2018} show that several competing adaptive algorithms --- including sequential Monte Carlo algorithms of \cite{schafer2013} and tempered Gibbs sampling algorithms of \cite{zanella2019} --- do not provide reliable estimates of posterior inclusion probabilities for the PCR data; only the adaptively scaled individual adaptation algorithm of \cite{griffin2018} with proposals of the form (\ref{eq:propalt}) yields stable results for the PCR data similarly to MAdaSub with a slightly different prior set-up (see Figures~10 and~11 of the Supplement of \citealp{griffin2018}).

 Due to the very large model spaces in both considered examples, posterior probabilities of individual models are generally small and corresponding MCMC estimates will typically not be very reliable.
-Therefore, as in similar studies (see \citealp{griffin2018}), we have focused on the estimation of posterior inclusion probabilities.
-For the PCR data two variables (genes) stand out with respect to their final estimates of posterior inclusion probabilities, namely the gene 1438937\_x\_at (covariate index \(j=7640\)) with estimated probability between 0.52 and 0.59, and the gene 1438936\_s\_at (\(j=7639\)) with estimated probability between 0.33 and 0.37.
-Similarly, for the leukemia data two genes stand out, namely the genes M23197\_at (\(j=956\)) with estimated probability between 0.35 and 0.49 and X95735\_at (\(j=2481\)) with estimated probability between between 0.17 and 0.27 (considering final estimates from the 25 parallel chains only).
-We note that these two genes are also among the four top scoring genes in a Bayesian probit regression analysis of the leukemia dataset in \citet{ai2009}.
+Therefore, as in similar studies (see \citealp{griffin2018}), we have focused on the estimation of posterior inclusion probabilities~(PIPs).
+For the PCR data two variables (genes) stand out with respect to the final estimates of their PIPs, namely the gene 1438937\_x\_at (covariate index \(j=7640\)) with estimated PIP between 0.54 and 0.56, and the gene 1438936\_s\_at (\(j=7639\)) with estimated PIP between 0.35 and 0.37.
+Similarly, for the leukemia data two genes stand out, namely the genes M23197\_at (\(j=956\)) with estimated PIP between 0.39 and 0.43 and X95735\_at (\(j=2481\)) with estimated PIP between between 0.21 and 0.22 (considering final estimates from the 25 parallel chains only); these two genes are also among the four top scoring genes in a Bayesian probit regression analysis in \citet{ai2009}.